-The MCAD has jurisdiction over claims brought under various Massachusetts laws:
+The MCAD has jurisdiction over the following employment or education claims brought under various Massachusetts laws:

-Employment Discrimination: Mass.
-G.L.c.
-151B prohibits employers with more six or more employees from discriminating based on race, color, religious creed, national origin, sex, gender identity, sexual orientation, genetic information, ancestry, age, or active military status.
-That law also requires employers to provide religious accommodations for employees, prohibits retaliation against employees who complaint of discrimination in the workplace, and prohibits sexual harassment.
+- Employment Discrimination: Employers with six or more employees are prohibited from discriminating based on race, color, religious creed, national origin, sex, gender identity, sexual orientation, genetic information, ancestry, age, or active military status.
+The law also requires employers to provide religious accommodations for employees, prohibits retaliation against employees who complain of discrimination in the workplace, and prohibits sexual harassment.

-Maternity Leave: The MCAD enforces Massachusetts laws granting female employees in places of business with six or more employees eight (8) weeks of unpaid maternity leave (Mass.
-G.L.c.
-149, § 105D, Mass.
-G.L.c.
-151B, § 4(11A)).
+- Parental Leave: The MCAD enforces Massachusetts laws granting employees in places of business with six or more employees eight (8) weeks of unpaid parental leave.

-Education: Mass.
-G.L.c.
-151C prohibits discrimination in education on the basis of race, religion, creed, color, national origin, age, sex, blindness, deafness, or criminal record.
+- Education: The law prohibits discrimination in education on the basis of race, religion, creed, color, national origin, age, sex, blindness, deafness, or criminal record.
 The law also prohibits sexual harassment in education and requires religious accommodation.

-You must file the complaint within 300 days of the discriminatory action.
+- You must file a complaint with the MCAD within 300 days of the discriminatory action.
 This is a short window, so it is important that you act quickly if you believe you have been subject to discrimination.
-An attorney can represent you in your case before the MCAD, and we suggest you consult with one of our attorneys before filing your MCAD complaint.
-In the complaint you must allege all of the acts of discrimination that you believe have occurred; failure to include acts of discrimination will bar you from later filing a lawsuit or complaint about those acts.
+In the complaint, you must allege all of the acts of discrimination that you believe have occurred; failure to include acts of discrimination will bar you from later filing a lawsuit or complaint about those acts.
 Our attorneys can help you draft the complaint to make the strongest case in your favor.

-If you have a complaint to file with the MCAD, contact us at (617) 742-6020 for an attorney who can assist you.
+If you have a complaint to file with the MCAD, please call us at 617-742-6020 or complete our contact form.